ifm/ifm3d-examples/ovp8xx/cpp/README.md

 ```

 To change the port used, you need to open up the code and edit the port number manually.
 The structure is already there to be able to use a hardcoded port number, and you just need to uncomment it and edit with your setup.
-For example, in the getting_data_callback.cpp examples, you will see the following lines:
+For example, in the `getting_data_callback.cpp` example, you will see the following lines:
 ```cpp
 /////////////////////////////////////////////////////////
 // Alternatively, manually pick the port corresponding